-- If, for any reason, a student pharmacist is dismissed from a facility/site, then the Office of Experiential Education must be immediately notified by the student. - Any dismissal may result in submission to the Honor Council. - · Dismissal from an IPPE I rotation site - o Will result in the student receiving a zero for the focused/midpoint evaluation. - o A repeat dismissal will result in failure of the course. - Dismissal from an APPE rotation site may result in a "No Pass" grade for the rotation. - The Assistant Dean of Experiential Education and Community Engagement will discuss each dismissal with the Assistant Dean of Academic Affairs and propose a course of action within five business days.
+- If, for any reason, a student pharmacist is dismissed from a facility/site, the Office of Experiential Education must be immediately notified by the student. - Any dismissal may result in submission to the Honor Council. - Dismissal from an IPPE I rotation site - Will result in the student receiving a zero for the focused/midpoint evaluation. - A repeat dismissal will result in failure of the course. - Dismissal from an APPE rotation site may result in a "No Pass" grade for the rotation. - A faculty member of the Office of Experiential Education will discuss each dismissal with a faculty member of the Office of Academic Affairs and Assessment and propose a course of action within five business days.